The Uptones: Reformation

 Despite critical acclaim and a devoted following, after seven years the band went their separate ways.
 Their recording output had been minimal, and they were mostly known by word-of-mouth from their live shows.
 Original band members Din, Jackson and Eastwood went on to form new rock bands, first Hobo and then Stiff Richards, playing a combination of alt-rock, ska and reggae, though Din would always consider The Uptones his main band.
 Subsequently, The Uptones reunited 2002.
 According to Din, the other bands "were just keeping the heart of the Uptones alive."

 The new line-up included original members singer/guitarist Din, singer/keyboardist Jackson, bass-player Eastwood and saxophonist Adam Beach, along with new members Musashi (Moose) Lethridge on guitar, Mike Stevens on drums, and a horn section featuring Jeanne Geiger on trombone and Scott Bertrand on trumpet.
 The band currently plays live shows throughout the Bay Area and was featured in a cover story in the San Francisco Chronicle Datebook in March, 2008.

 In 2008, the Uptones recorded a new CD, Skankin' Foolz Unite! with producers Matthew King Kaufman and Michael Rosen for the Fun Fun Fun Recordings label.

 Guitarist Moose Lethridge left The Uptones to join the English Beat in 2010.
 He was replaced by singer/guitarist Emily Jayne.
 In 2013, Lethridge rejoined The Uptones, and in 2018 he left again.

-In June, 2010, the Uptones played four California dates on The Warped Tour.
+In June 2010, the Uptones played four California dates on The Warped Tour.

 On November 5, 2017, The Uptones played a benefit concert at the Ashkenaz in Berkeley to raise money for the Northern California fire relief effort.
 This was their first show since December 2013.

 In 2019 Berkeley Cat Records released a digital reissue of the OUTBACK six-song EP, including the original version of Burning Sky which had been a hit on KITS "Live 105" commercial alternative radio in San Francisco in 1987 and remained in rotation through the 1990s.

 In 2020, Liberation Hall Records released The Uptones' "Get Out of My Way, the early recordings" CD, along with 415 Records: Still Disturbing The Peace, a compilation of bands originally on the roster of Howie Klein's 415 label.
 The compilation includes music from Uptones contemporaries of the 1970s/80s Bay Area punk and new-wave music scene, including The Nuns, The Mutants, Pop-O-Pies, and SVT.

+In 2024, Berkeley Cat Records released a live UpTones recording from November, 1986 at the Rheem Theater in Moraga, California.